Do you own leasehold property?

 Lease enfranchisement and leasehold extension – our one-stop shop

-If you are considering either Enfranchisement or Leasehold Extension, contact our lawyers first.
+If you are considering either Enfranchising or Leasehold Extension, contact our lawyers first.

-What’s more, as part of our one-stop shop service, we can put you in touch with one of the surveyors nationwide we deal with regularly who specialize in valuing Leasehold Extensions and Collective Enfranchisement – and, if you wish, we can instruct them on your behalf as well.
+What’s more, as part of our one-stop shop service, we can put you in touch with one of the surveyors nationwide we deal with regularly who specialize in valuing Leasehold Extensions and Freehold Purchase – and, if you wish, we can instruct them on your behalf as well.

 Contact Our Leasehold Enfranchisement Solicitors